 Brush your dog every day – Who knew that something so simple and basic as brushing your dog’s coat could help to control and eliminate itchy and irritated skin.
 When his skin is itchy, inflammatory blood cells and chemical compounds such as histamine and prostaglandins accumulate in the affected area.
 These are all responsible for the reddening and inflammation that causes the itch.
+We like this brush glove that fits right over your hand, so it's like you're petting and brushing your dog at the same time.
 Read more about how brushing your dog can prevent itchiness.

 Feed your dog coconut oil – Every night I mix up my dogs food with some coconut oil.
 In the summer it’s really easy because the oil is liquid due to the hot weather.
 In the winter it solidifies so you have to microwave it a few seconds before putting it on your dog’s food.
 Coconut oil is excellent for your dog’s coat and general health.
 You don’t need a dog specific coconut oil, a high quality human brand will do.
 You can also checkout treats that have the coconut baked right in.

 I hope that you’ll find something that will help you itchy dog.
 If you know of another natural remedy we should add to this list, PLEASE list them below!